 NRL refers to the Naval Research Lab and also the first generation ramé-hart goniometer (e.g., ramé-hart Model 100-00 NRL Goniometer) which was designed by Dr. William Zisman of the Naval Research Lab in the 1950s and 60s.

 Oleophilicity is characterized by a strong affinity for oils.

 Oleophobic surfaces, by contrast, repel oils.
-The new 3GS iPhone, for example, features a touch screen with an oleophobic polymer film designed to resist fingerprints.
+Cell phones, for example, feature a touch screen with an oleophobic polymer film designed to resist fingerprints.